pkeir/pkeir.github.io/_drafts/nary-swap.md

 }
 ```

-A final n-ary `swap` function template requires just a top and a tail.
+The final n-ary `swap` function template requires just a top and a tail.
 The type trait `std::enable_if_t` is used to specify the return type.
 Through use of `std::conjunction_v` and `std::is_same` we can ensure the function template is instantiated only when all of its arguments have the same type.
 The `noexcept` specifier is also added: lexically identical to that of the standard `std::swap`, this variadic version can assure us that no exceptions are thrown when variable templates `std::is_nothrow_move_constructible_v` and `std::is_nothrow_move_assignable_v` both instantiate as `true`, given the type of the first argument.
 In addition we are assured that this condition applies to all argument types, by our specification that they are all the same.

 ```cpp